 - Regularly lubricate the tent ladders and zips: To avoid them becoming rusty.

-- Deal with a damp tent immediately: When you get caught by bad weather and are unable to wait for the sun and wind to dry it out.
-Simply use a dry towel to dry the tent as best as you can before closing it.
+- Deal with a damp tent immediately: When you get caught by bad weather and are unable to wait for the sun and wind to dry it out, simply use a dry towel to dry the tent as best as you can before closing it.
 Open it as soon as you reach your next destination or at home to dry completely.

-- Waterproof the rooftop tent once in a while: This prevents the leaking of water inside the tent through a tear or condensation.
+- Waterproof the rooftop tent once in a while: This prevents leaking of water inside the tent through a tear or condensation.

 Rooftop tent camping is truly one of the best ways to sleep while outdoors.
 But, just like it has its benefits there is still a lot to consider before taking your trip.
-Hopefully, this ultimate guide for rooftop tent beginners will enable you to plan for the trip accordingly.
+Hopefully, this ultimate camping guide for rooftop beginners will enable you to plan for the trip accordingly.

 From in-depth information on where to stay to taking you through the essentials to pack you won’t have to worry about your trip.
 What about the do’s and don’ts of rooftop camping and even the important tips when it comes to operating and maintaining a rooftop tent?
 Well, I hope this information will help you have the best camping experience worth bragging about.